God and Christ

 There is far more than a distinction of “personality” between God and His Form.
 Though, in appearance, equal, that equality depends entirely on the fact that the form was only in appearance, and the Invisible was its reality.
-The equality was formal, not essential, for it is predicated only of the form.
+The equality was formal, not essential, for it is predicated only on the form.
 It has close counterparts in the future, for Christ is to be clothed with the glory that was His in the past.
-He will not only appear as God, but will exercise all of God’s power.
-This power is not inherent in Him, but is delegated to Him by the Father, not eternally, but for the eons, until He has accomplished His mediatorial mission.
-In the Deity this power resides underived, undelegated, eternally.
+He will not only appear as God but will exercise all of God’s power.
+This power is not inherent in Him but is delegated to Him by the Father, not eternally, but for the eons until He has accomplished His mediatorial mission.
+In the Deity, this power resides underived, undelegated, eternally.
 We cannot reverse the position of Christ and God, as we could if current theology were true.
 Christ cannot confer any power on the Deity, nor direct its exercise.

 All saints believe that, in some sense, Christ is a Mediator between God and man.
 Some hold Him to be absolute Deity, yet are compelled to acknowledge some limitations.
 Others make Him a mere man, yet more than all other men.
 His true place is seldom clearly defined.
 The solution lies in the great truth that our Lord is unique, quite unlike any other personage in the universe.
 We do not need to effect a compromise between the conflicting views concerning Him, for both are wrong, though each contains elements of truth.
 The key to His present constitution is very simple.
 He is derived from two distinct sources.
 His spirit is directly from God, unlike any other man.
 His body, however, is purely human.
 His soul, which is the consciousness resulting from this combination, is a thing unmatched, capable of direct communion with the Supreme Spirit, and condescending to the corrupt condition of mortal men.

-The point we wish to press is this, that the likeness of Christ to God, instead of incorporating Him into the so-called “Godhead,” is itself the most satisfying evidence that He is not the Supreme.
+The point we wish to press is, that the likeness of Christ to God, instead of incorporating Him into the so-called “Godhead,” is itself the most satisfying evidence that He is not the Supreme.
 Nothing is similar to itself, except in a rhetorical figure.
 Likeness disappears in identity.
 Nor can this be limited to “personality.”
 Christ and God are alike apart from “personality.”
-Their agreement consists in things.
+Their agreement consists of things.
 Images and expressions are not “personal.”
-Furthermore, the acknowledgement of distinct “personality” precludes identity in other ways.
-Every word or phrase which has been invented, such as essence and substance, is utterly unscriptural and irrational if we allow distinctness of “personality.”
+Furthermore, the acknowledgment of a distinct “personality” precludes identity in other ways.
+Every word or phrase which has been invented, such as essence and substance, is utterly unscriptural and irrational if we allow the distinctness of “personality.”